PerepelkinArtem/ElectricChargersPandora/README.md

-This is To Do list based on React and Redux Toolkit.
+This is a To Do list based on React, Redux Toolkit.

+npm i uuid - for id